stacks-network/stacks-core/integration_tests/README.md

      $ blockstack lookup foo.id
 ```

-# Setting up with Python virtualenv and local bitcoind
+# Getting Started with Python virtualenv and local bitcoind

 You can run the integration test framework without using our docker containers, however, this
 requires a bit more setup.